scottfeldmanpeabody/strava/README.md

 ![](https://github.com/scottfeldmanpeabody/strava/blob/master/images/buffalo_brain_loop.png) <br/>
 *[The Buffalo Brain Loop](https://www.strava.com/segments/2490347) is almost a complete ride*

 Had I never ridden this before, it would be nice to know how long it will take me to complete this ride.
 Or, alternatively, what's a good time with which to challenge myself with?
-Strava allows one to view the "leaderboard" and see everyone's best time on a given segment.
+Strava allows to view the "leaderboard" and see everyone's best time on a given segment.
 And it even allows you to filter down to atheletes you are following.
 But still, how do I know how an average time of mine will compare to any one other rider's best time?
 Accordingly, I've developed a model that will estimate your time on a segment you haven't ridden in comparison to a rider you have ridden with before

 ## Data collection